19mcfoster/19mcfoster/README.md

 - 👋 Hi, I’m @19mcfoster.
 - 👀 I’m interested in Software Development, especially in UI/UX and fronted graphical interfaces.
-- 🌱 I’m currently learning game development
 - 💞️ I’m looking to collaborate on frontend projects
 - 📫 How to reach me:
 -     Email: 19mcfoster@gmail.com